 Through open calls, up to 20 pilot projects will be financially supported to demonstrate the usefulness of the European Language Grid as a platform and also as a European project and initiative.

 The project is rooted in the experience of a consortium with partners involved in all relevant initiatives.
-Based on these, more than 30 National Competence Centres and the European Language Technology Board will be set up for European coordination.
+Based on these, 32 National Competence Centres and the European Language Technology Council will be set up for European coordination.

 The European Language Grid will foster Language Technologies for Europe built in Europe, tailored to our languages and cultures and to our societal and economical demands, benefitting the European citizen, society, innovation and industry.